amcpeek/simpleExpressReactSqlite/README.md

 # simpleExpressReactSqlite

-# To Set Up the SQLite db
+## Set Up Instructions

+* install express in a backend folder
+* install the create react app in a frontend folder
+* use sqlite3 to set up the database
+* do not use squelize, just create the table and seed data through the command line
+* type into the command line:
-sqlite3 dev.db
+* sqlite3 dev.db

-CREATE TABLE coffee (
+* `CREATE TABLE coffee (
    id INTEGER PRIMARY KEY,
    name TEXT NOT NULL,
    description TEXT NOT NULL
-);
+);`

-INSERT INTO coffee (name, description) VALUES ("Espresso", "A strong and concentrated coffee, usually served in small shots."), ("Cappuccino", "An espresso-based drink topped with frothed milk and a sprinkle of cocoa powder."), ("Latte", "A milky coffee made with espresso and steamed milk."),
+* `INSERT INTO coffee (name, description) VALUES ("Espresso", "A strong and concentrated coffee, usually served in small shots."), ("Cappuccino", "An espresso-based drink topped with frothed milk and a sprinkle of cocoa powder."), ("Latte", "A milky coffee made with espresso and steamed milk."),